 Make sure you always have cash on you in Mexico as most places do not accept credit cards.
 In the more popular destinations such as Oaxaca or Tulum, credit cards will be accepted at some establishments and most gas stations will accept credit cards.

-If you are paying by a credit card, be careful.
+If you are paying with a credit card, be careful.
 It is common for credit card details to be stolen in Mexico particularly at the gas station.
 If paying by credit card, always request the attendant to bring the machine to you as opposed to taking your card to the register.
-Also, double check the amount in the credit card machine before they swipe your card.
+Also, double-check the amount in the credit card machine before they swipe your card.
 On at least one occasion, the incorrect amount was entered and it was a hassle getting our money back!